prabeesh/prabeesh.github.io/content/blog/paint-app-using-flask-with-mongodb.md

 ## Next Steps

-Once you have the basic paint app running, consider these enhancements:
+Once you have the basic paint app running, consider adding:

-1. **User Authentication**: Add login system for personalized drawings
+1. Login system for personalized drawings
-2. **Real-time Collaboration**: Implement WebSocket connections for multi-user drawing
+2. WebSocket connections for multi-user drawing
-3. **Export Functionality**: Add options to export drawings as image files
+3. Export options to save drawings as image files
-4. **Advanced Drawing Tools**: Implement layers, brushes, and advanced editing features
+4. Layers, brushes, and advanced editing features

-This tutorial demonstrates how NoSQL databases like MongoDB can simplify web application development when working with dynamic, document-based data.
-The flexible schema and powerful query capabilities make MongoDB an excellent choice for modern web applications that need to handle varied data structures efficiently.